LedgerProject/safepkt_smart-contract-example/README.md

-# SafePKT Smart Contract Verification Example
+# SafePKT Buggy Smart Contract

+This is a an example smart contract with a BUG, do not use it in production!
+It is here for demonstrating how to do SafePKT symbolic execution based static analysis.

 This project is implemented in the context of the European [NGI LEDGER program](https://ledger-3rd-open-call.fundingbox.com/).